-This is one teeny tiny headlamp that although designed as a backup emergency headlamp actually does a really decent job at dealing with everyday camping and backpacking scenarios too.
-At only 26g (0.9oz), the Petzl e+Lite is by far the lightest and smallest headlamp in this review that you will always be able to find space for it in your backpack.
+This is one teeny tiny headlamp that, although designed as a backup emergency headlamp, actually does a really decent job at dealing with everyday camping and backpacking scenarios too.
+At only 26g (0.9oz), the Petzl e+Lite is by far the lightest and smallest headlamp in this review.
+One that you’ll always be able to find space for in your backpack.
 It comes in a miniature hard case that is small enough to slip into your pocket.

 Sure, its 50 lumens that put out a max beam distance of just 10m isn’t going to win any prizes for the brightest headlamp, but when it comes to durability and robustness it competes strongly with even the bomb proof Nitecore.
 It is waterproof down to 1 meter and is also designed to withstand extreme temperatures up to 60ºC and down to -30ºC – impressive for such a tiny lamp.

 Like the Actik, there is a handy emergency whistle on the head band, and the powerful red LED can be seen from up to 100m away for a whole 15 hours.
 Put the red light on the strobe setting and you can extend your SOS alert to 70 hours!
 The 2 lithium CR2032 batteries will give you around 9 hours of light when using the white LED, which is a fairly low run time.
 But those tiny batteries have a shelf life of 10 years making the e+Lite a must for every emergency or survival kit, or an excellent backup headlamp to stick in your pack on long day hikes or multi-day trips.